JonWil91/milestone-4/README.md

 ## Colour Scheme

+I approched this project with a simple minimalist colour scheme in mind, as the main focus is presenting photos that stand out for customers to purchase.
+The Navbar is a simple off white (#f8f9fa) background with black text and font awesome icons to stand out clearly.
+The shopping cart icon and product cost are highlighted in a light shade of blue (#17a2b8) to stand out both from the Navbar background and the background colour of the content.

+The body background colour throughout is a very light shade of blue (#c3d8e2) so as to not take focus from the products being sold, and so that all text and content is clear and easy to read.

+As the photos are intended to be the focus of colour on most pages, I opted to leave the headings as black to make them clear and legible.

+The top row of the Footer uses the same grey colour as the Header to display the social media icons in a darker grey (#6f6f6f) to make them stand out.
+The text footer below this contrasts this by using the same dark grey colour as a background, but using the off white (#f8f9fa) as the icon colours.

+Throughout the site blue is used as a colour to signify an option to edit/update, whilst red is associated with removing or deleting content.

 ### Wireframes

-I decided to use handrawn wireframes for this project, as there is a lot on features on certain pages which would be easier to reflect by hand.
+I decided to use handrawn wireframes for this project, as there are a lot of features on certain pages which would be easier to reflect by hand.
 For the most part the wireframes match up with the final product, with the exception of the introduction to pagination and an alteration to the product details pages, which were introduced during the production process.

 ## Features